where to go get checked out for a car accident

 🚨 Why?

-✔ Delaying treatment can worsen injuries and prolong recovery.
+✔ Delaying treatment can cause injuries to get worse and prolong recovery.

 ✔ Insurance companies may deny claims if there are gaps in treatment.

-✔ Some states with PIP coverage (like Florida & New York) require treatment within 14 days to qualify for benefits.
+✔ Some states with PIP coverage (like Florida & New York) require treatment within 14 days in order for the PIP to pay for medical care.

 Even if you don’t feel pain immediately, soft tissue injuries like whiplash can take days or weeks to appear.
-Getting checked early ensures proper diagnosis and documentation.
+Getting checked early makes sure you have a proper diagnosis and documentation.

 Do I Need an Attorney Before Seeing a Doctor?